 8. Scenic Flight over Sydney – Experience Sydney from the air

-Last but not least, why not experience the city from the sky and go on a scenic flight over Sydney Harbour.
+Lastly, why not experience Sydney city from the sky and take a scenic flight over Sydney Harbour?
 I did this a few years ago, and it was a memorable flight that I still remember as if it were yesterday.
-The view of Sydney Harbour and Sydney coastline from the air is magnificent.
-A fun adventure to add to your bucket list when exploring Sydney.
+The view of Sydney Harbour and Sydney’s coastline from the air is magnificent.
+This a fun thing to do to add to your bucket list when exploring Sydney Solo.

 More things to do in and around Sydney

-This is our list of unique, fun things to do in Sydney that will help you map out your own Sydney adventures.
+This is our list of unique, fun things to do in Sydney to help you map your own Sydney adventures.
 You can start from the pages below to organise your visit to Sydney.
 Want to enjoy the outdoors in and around the city?
 You can take short day trips from Sydney by public transport.

-If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and book your tour accommodation, a rental car using the links in the article or the box below.
+If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and book your tour accommodation and a rental car using the links in the article or the box below.
 Thank you!